 Many homeowners put off new kitchen cabinet installation and a full-scale kitchen or bathroom remodel as long as possible, to avoid the cost and hassle of being without these rooms for a few weeks.
 However, that cost and inconvenience are well worth it when you finally have that new kitchen or bathroom of your dreams!

 It’s also vital to remember that old and worn surfaces in kitchens and bathrooms create unhygienic surfaces for bathing, cooking, food prep, and the like.
 Scratches hold dirt and germs difficult to clean or wash away, and also encourage mildew and mold growth.
-Once your home’s countertops show scratches, scuffs, chips, and other such permanent damage, it’s time for a full kitchen and bathroom remodel!
+Once your home’s countertops show scratches, scuffs, chips, and other such permanent damage, it’s time for a full kitchen remodel!

 Note, too, that worn and damaged surfaces and materials are sometimes outright dangerous!
 Chipped floor tiles create a tripping hazard while warped drawer fronts might come off in your hand, allowing stored items to spill everywhere.